lharries/harries.co/_blog/seo-for-startups/index.md

 ---
-title: SEO for startups
+title: SEO for startups — a guide for founders and engineers
 date: "2024-11-24T11:22:36"
-description: "This is the guide I wish I had when learning about SEO.
-It covers the three main pillars of SEO — understanding the user's intent, solving the user's intent, and getting your pages ranking."
+description: "The guide I wish I had when learning about SEO.
+We cover understanding the user's intent, solving the user's intent, and getting your pages ranking."
 category: guide
 highlight: true
 ---